-Why did we add MSG in Vite Ramen?
+Why did we add MSG to Vite Ramen?

 Vite Ramen x MSG

 MSG.
 These three letters, also known as monosodium glutamate, can cause some people to drop a product and run for the hills!
-It’s an often controversial topic, argued from moms to scientists all over, and is increasingly being phased out of mass market foods.
+It’s an often controversial topic, argued from health geeks to scientists to cooks all over, and is increasingly being phased out of mass market foods.
 So why did we make the conscious decision to add MSG into our product?

 Simple answer: Because it’s safe and makes things taste awesome.